pinnacle peak

 How difficult is the Pinnacle Peak Trail

 Overall, I would rate this hike as moderate for most and easy for a handful of hikers.
-There isn’t a long stretch of elevation gain while we were walking.
-At first, I thought we were hiking up to Pinnacle Peak but instead, we were hiking around it.
+There wasn’t a long stretch of elevation gain while we were walking.

 The trail is very well marked and kept up with.
 The trail is long but only with some gradual steep sections.

-Around the 1/2 mile marker, you will see start to see good views of the surrounding area and community.
+Around the 1/2 mile marker, you will start to see good views of the surrounding area and community.

 pinnacle peak hike scottsdale